Podcast: Play in new window | Download

 St. Henry’s Church, Uptown (courtesy Infrogmation)

-Like many local traditions, those surrounding Holy Week have become blurred as our world becomes more secular than that of our grandmothers and great-grandmothers.
-The events leading up to Easter Sunday, particularly on Holy Thursday and Good Friday were treated as solemn and important occasions, leading up to the big celebration of the Resurrection.
+Like many local traditions, those surrounding Holy Week have become blurred as our world becomes more secular.
+Our grandmothers and great-grandmothers focused on religion so much more.
+Grandma and Great-Grandma took Holy Thursday and Good Friday much more seriously.
+They build up to the big celebration of the Resurrection.

-The story of the Passion of Jesus Christ (well, at least the Catholic version, anyway) usually begins on the Sunday before Easter, known as Palm Sunday.
-The story of Jesus’ entry into the city of Jerusalem is told at Mass, and everyone sharpens their spiritual focus for the last week of Lent.
-Monday, Tuesday, and Wednesday of Holy Week don’t really involve changes in the regular routine of most folks.
+The story of the Passion of Jesus Christ (well, at least the Catholic version, anyway) usually begins on the Sunday before Easter.
+On the liturgical calendar, this is Palm Sunday.
+The story of Jesus’ entry into the city of Jerusalem is told at Mass.
+The faithful sharpen their spiritual focus for the climax of Lent.
+Monday, Tuesday, and Wednesday of Holy Week don’t really involve changes in the regular routine.
 Those who went to weekday Mass kept doing so.
-Kids went to school, although that changed at some point, when families would escape home for a few days on the Mississippi/Alabama/Florida Gulf Coast.
+Kids went to school.
+That’s changed in recent times.
+Families escape home for a few days on the Mississippi/Alabama/Florida Gulf Coast.
 (In recent years, that trend has reversed, particularly with high schools.
-Because parents can’t seem to tell their kids no, the schools remain in session on Monday thru Wednesday, which keeps underage drinkers and drivers from running to Florida to play spring break.)
+Because parents can’t seem to tell their kids no, the schools remain in session on Monday thru Wednesday.
+The underage drinkers and drivers can’t run to Florida for spring break.)

-So, on Wednesday, kids dash out of school in the afternoon, looking forward to a break that runs at a minimum to the following Tuesday.
+So, on Wednesday, kids dash out of school in the afternoo.
+They anticipate a break that runs at a minimum to the following Tuesday.
 Some schools take all of the following week off.
 Either way, the family’s home on Thursday, and that’s important, because there was work to be done.
 Momma had to make sure the family had clothes ready for not only the Big Day, Easter, but for Mass Thursday night and Friday’s religious activities.
 Food was also a big issue on Holy Thursday, because everyone was going to be at the big Mass that evening.
 Friday involved the Nine Sisters, so that meant there wouldn’t be much time for cooking then, either.

 The first big liturgical event since Palm Sunday is Mass on Holy Thursday.
 It’s usually one big parish event, featuring the “washing of the feet”.
 While every celebration of the Eucharist is a remembrance of the Last Supper, this is the one that syncs with the calendar.